 Are Medicare Advantage plans really free?

-Many Medicare Advantage plans cost $0 per month, but enrollees still need to pay for Medicare Part B, which costs $170.10 per month.
+Many Medicare Advantage plans cost $0 per month, but enrollees still need to pay for Medicare Part B, which costs $174.70 per month.

 Is Medicare Advantage more expensive than Medicare?

 A Medicare Advantage plan is usually the cheaper overall option for those with low or moderate medical needs, after considering the cost of the plan and expenses for medical care.
 Medicare Advantage enrollees typically pay very little each month but will pay a larger portion of medical costs.